-The measures to contain the pandemic so far have resulted in a significant slowdown in economic activity in Chile that has and will continue to have adversely affect economic growth in 2021, to a degree that we cannot quantify as of the date of this prospectus supplement.
-See "Recent Developments-Republic of Chile-Social Developments-The Outbreak of COVID-19" in the Annual Report.
 Any prolonged restrictive measures put in place in order to control an outbreak of contagious disease or other adverse public health development in Chile may extend the adverse effect on Chile's economy.
 The government cannot exclude that a continuation of the COVID-19 pandemic will result in increased public sector expenditures to mitigate a further deterioration of the living conditions of important segments of the population, increasing the fiscal necessities, and the incurrence of additional debt or deployment of sovereign fund savings or other financial assets in material amounts.

-Even though vaccinations began in the end of December 2020 resulting in 13 million people having been vaccinated in Chile, as of July 19, 2021, of which 11.2 million have received both doses of the two dose vaccine and 0.5 million people have been vaccinated with a single dose vaccine, there can be no assurance regarding the timing of the vaccination process or the magnitude of any expected positive effects on the Chilean economy.
+In Chile vaccination started in December 2020 and has resulted, as of September 9, 2021, in 13.8 million people having been vaccinated, of which 13.2 million people have received the first of two doses and 12.7 million people have received both doses, and 0.6 million people have been vaccinated with a single dose vaccine.
+In addition, 2.1 million people have received an additional "booster" dose.
+However, there can be no assurance regarding the magnitude of any expected positive effects on the Chilean economy.